Manittas/Manittas/README.md

 - My name is Filipe Neves, I was born in Portugal and studied in Instituto Superior Técnico;
 - I have a Bachelor's degree in Computer Science and Engineering.
 Currently started a Master's degree in the same field and started working full time as an IT Junior Analyst;
 - My main interests are Artificial Intelligence, Cybersecurity and Software Engineering;
-- I have a huge interest in games, I even won a major card game european tournament;
+- I have a huge interest in games, I won a major card game european tournament;
 - Fluent in Portuguese and English yet I also have intermediate level of Spanish;
 - Contact: manittashs@gmail.com;